-Kansas is one of the richest states in historic lore of any in the American West, from Native Americans, to the Bleeding Kansas days prior to the Civil War, to the wild west days of its many cattle towns, and beyond, the Sunflower State provides a wealth of history, lore, and legends within the American Heartland.
+Kansas is one of the richest states in historical lore of any in the American West; from Native Americans to the Bleeding Kansas days before the Civil War, to the wild west days of its many cattle towns, and beyond, the Sunflower State provides a wealth of history, lore, and legends within the American Heartland.

 The state’s heritage and traditions go back to the nomadic Native American tribes who hunted the vast herds of buffalo to the time of Montezuma and the Spanish conquest of Mexico.
 In the Sixteenth Century, the Spanish conquerors extended their explorations through the land now known as Kansas; then, the mythical kingdom of Quivira, and claimed it by right of conquest and discovery as a part of the domain of the Spanish Crown.
 Nearly two centuries passed before the French, coming by way of the Mississippi and Missouri Rivers, again visited the mysterious land.

 After another 100 years, American explorers began to traverse the region and designated it as the Great American Desert, at a time when the prairies were filled with countless herds of buffalo and Native American tribes, including the Kanza, Pawnee, Osage, Kiowa, and more.
 With the numerous settlers in the east, more tribes were pushed westward either voluntarily or by government force.

 Before long, numerous settlers began to move through Kansas on the many overland trails to the west, including the Santa Fe, Oregon, and California Trails, which resulted in numerous battles and skirmishes with the Indians as their homelands were invaded and violated.